Applies to: Orders API | Catalog API

 order doesn't appear in Sales Summary reports in the Square Dashboard.

-If your application is using the Subscriptions API to create and manage subscriptions, you will be using draft orders to create order templates that model the order that is created with each period of a subscription.
+If your application is using the Subscriptions API to create and manage subscriptions, you're using draft orders to create order templates that model the order created with each period of a subscription.

-The CloneOrder endpoint enables applications to reorder without having to create an order from scratch.
+The CloneOrder endpoint allows applications to reorder without having to create an order from scratch.
 In the request, you provide the ID of an existing order to clone.

 You can clone any existing order regardless of its state